What is a Post-Graduation Work Permit?

 2. Once you receive your Program Completion Letter, you must stop working immediately.
 You are no longer authorized to continue to work in Canada, as you no longer meet the eligibility criteria as a study permit holder under paragraph R186(v).

-3. After you receive your Program Completion Letter and submit your PGWP application within 90 days, you may be able to start working full time if you meet all the eligibility criteria:
+3. After you receive your Program Completion Letterand submit your PGWP application within 90 days, you may be able to start working full-time if you meet all the eligibility criteria:

 If your employer requires proof of your work eligibility while you wait for your PGWP to be processed, you may provide a copy of all documents listed on the IRCC website to show a potential employer you’re allowed to work.
-The list would include a copy of the acknowledgement of receipt from your PGWP application (if you applied online).
+The list includes a copy of the acknowledgement of receipt from your PGWP application (if you applied online).

 How to Apply for a Post-Graduation Work Permit